 Retail interview tip: study the retailer’s competition

 Many graduates research the retailer they are going to an interview with, but retail recruiters often tell us that candidates don’t research the organisation’s competitors sufficiently.
-If you can show that you’re clued up on the company itself and its competition, you’ll stand out from applicants who cannot see where the retailer sits in the marketplace.
+If you can show that you’re clued up on the company itself and its competition, you’ll stand out from applicants who cannot talk about where the retailer sits in the marketplace.

 Identify the retailer’s competitors